tmtsoftware/csw-prototype/test/pkg/README.md

 * cd hardware/src/main/c; mtserver2 pos    # last part of config path for base pos and ao pos
 * cd hardware/src/main/c; mtserver2 one

+Start the location service (This has to be running before any HCDs or assemblies are started):

+* cd ../../ls/target/bin; ./start

-Then start the two Akka containers:
+Then start the two Akka containers (The order is not important here):

 * cd container2/target/bin; ./start
 * cd container1/target/bin; ./start

-Currently this is the order in which the applications must be started, but that will be changed in the future to allow any order.

 Optionally start the Play web app: